-This section of the report lists 94 separate tax expenditures for the Corporation Franchise Tax on general business corporations and banks.
-This year's report contains the fifth year of data for the new structure - tax year 2019.
-There are no estimates for tax years prior to 2015 because either the provisions did not previously exist or the changes under reform were of such significance that a historical estimate would be inappropriate.
-Prereform descriptions of Articles 9-A and 32 and historical estimates of the tax expenditures for pre-reform tax years (prior to 2015) are reported in Appendices A and B in the FY 2020 Tax Expenditure Report.
-The list of tax expenditures is based on the Tax Law as of January 1, 2023.
-Table 2 summarizes the tax expenditure estimates and includes total Article 9-A corporate franchise tax liability for the 2019 tax year to provide a benchmark for the tax expenditure estimates.
+This section of the report lists 95 separate tax expenditures for the Corporation Franchise Tax on general business corporations and banks.
+This year's report contains the sixth year of data for the new structure - tax year 2020.
+Pre-reform descriptions of Articles 9-A and 32 and historical estimates of the tax expenditures for pre-reform tax years (prior to 2015) are reported in Appendices A and B in the FY 2020 Tax Expenditure Report.
+The list of tax expenditures is based on the Tax Law as of January 1, 2024.
+Table 2 summarizes the tax expenditure estimates and includes total Article 9-A corporate franchise tax liability for the 2020 tax year to provide a benchmark for the tax expenditure estimates.